 I completed my MA dissertation on the Anthropology of Media at the London School of Oriental and African Studies (SOAS) in 2001.
 I thought my study time was over, after my previous BA and MA at the University of Venice (Italy) in Contemporary Islamic Societies.
 It turned out it was just getting started…

 As I began working in the media and creative industries, I started experiencing the extent to which research should be informed by practice.
 I interspersed time studying with time working in order to hone my skills and expertise.

 As a media practitioner, I worked for an Iraqi-based NGO, the Guardian, the Iranian State Radio and a wide array of other outlets (Linkedin Profile).

-In 2010 I was awarded a research bursary from the British Academy for a photographic research on the hawzas of Syria and with that a scholarship for my PhD on Visual Communication at the University of Exeter (UK).
+In 2010 I was awarded a research bursary from the British Academy for a photographic research on the Hawzas of Syria and, with that, a scholarship for my PhD on Visual Communication at the University of Exeter (UK).

 I am currently reviewing and editing my monograph on Aesthetics As Storytelling, for Intellect, with the aim of publishing it by 2021.